bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

         title_align: left
         content: >-
-          Manage complex product combinations and bundles that customers can configure and get a price or quote for
+          Manage complex product combinations and bundles that customers can configure and get a quote for
         content_align: left
         actions: []
         actions_align: left